kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

     - **Small producers (i.e. apps)**
         - Use `PutRecords` or Kinesis Recorder in the AWS Mobile SDKs

+**Producer issues**
+- Stream returns 500 or 503 error → indicates `AmazonKinesisException` rate above 1%
+    - Fix: implement retry mechanism
+- Connection error from Flink to Kinesis
+    - Network issue? lack of resources in Flink environment
+    - Possible VPC misconfiguration (different VPC subnet, no peering)
+- Timeout errors from Flink to Kinesis
+    - Adjust RequestTimeout and setQueueLimit on FlinkKinesisProducer
+- Throttling errors
+    - Check for hot shards with enhance monitoring (shard level)
+    -

 ### Amazon Managed Streaming for Apache Kafka (MSK)